Facebook Twitter Tumblr Close Skip to main content

 • Walz made the unsupported claim that Trump will “gut Social Security and Medicare.”
 Trump has not released any detailed proposals to cut either program.
 In fact, he has promised to protect both.

-• Walz correctly said that “violent crime was up under Donald Trump.”
-The violent crime increase was due to a spike in murders and aggravated assaults in 2020.
+• Walz said that “violent crime was up under Donald Trump.”
+Murders and aggravated assaults were up due to a spike in 2020.
+But the overall violent crime rate went down from 2016 to 2020.

 • Walz claimed Trump “said he’d ban abortion across this country.”
 Trump once supported legislation that included a federal 20-week ban on abortions, with some exceptions.
 But Trump now says it is entirely a state issue, and that he does not support a national abortion ban and would veto such a bill.